Duet3D/RepRapFirmware/docs/DEVELOPER.md

 > [!NOTE]
 > You can optionally initialise submodules now by appending `--recurse-submodules` to the `git clone` command, or you can do it later using `make init-submodules` as described in [Initialize Submodules](#initialize-submodules).

+> [!NOTE]
+> Before building, check out the RepRapFirmware branch you actually want to work on.
+You can either clone that branch directly with `git clone -b 3.7-docker https://github.com/Duet3D/RepRapFirmware.git` or switch after cloning with `git checkout 3.7-docker`.
+Do this before running `make init-submodules` so the submodules are aligned with the branch you intend to build.

 ---

 ## Open the Project in VS Code